kwnstantina/README/README.md

 ## 🌟 Featured Projects

-Here are some of the projects I'm proud of:
+Here are some of the projects:

 ### [GregKyrMaths](https://github.com/kwnstantina/maths-joy)
 An app with maths exercises, tutorials, maths ebooks and real chatting.